Welcome to the Falcons Lounge

 Greetings Falcons nation.
 I’m going to pull back the curtain today.
 Break the fourth wall as it were.
 Every post that is written for Blogging Dirty is written using the following tabs open in the background.
 Open these three links in separate tabs and experience the mellow.

 Now that you’re properly prepared, hit the jump to peruse the Falcon-related stories you may have missed.

 Peter Schrager breaks down the NFC South in his pre-camp Two-a-Days column.

-“The defense — young, uber-talented and under-the-radar — could actually end up being the stronger of the two units.
-If that’s the case, watch out, New Orleans.”
+"“In 2010, Atlanta’s primed to make a run at the NFC championship.”“The defense — young, uber-talented and under-the-radar — could actually end up being the stronger of the two units.
+If that’s the case, watch out, New Orleans.”"

 The Atlanta Journal-Constitution has the complete Falcons’ training camp schedule including which practices will be open to the public.

 Pro Football Weekly’s Exclusive trenchmarks

 The Falcons’ offensive line ranks 20th in their rankings.
 As they explain:

 "“In the following PFW exclusive front-line breakdown, we highlight the top line combinations in every division, using a formula derived from each team’s O-line and D-line final grades that appeared in the Pro Football Weekly/Yahoo!
 Sports 2010 NFL Preview.”"